 Carl also is a skilled administrative litigator.
 He has represented clients in administrative matters before state agencies in the areas of campaign finance, energy matters, and housing issues.
 Carl has extensive experience representing clients in numerous areas of the electric utility industry, including competitive retail providers, independent power producers, power marketers, utilities, municipal utilities, and consumers.
 Carl has participated in numerous contested and negotiated proceedings before state regulatory agencies.
 He also provides strategic counseling and governance representation to nonprofit organizations.

-In 2007and 2017, Carl was recognized as one of Best Lawyers in America by Woodward/White.
+In 2007, Carl was recognized as one of Best Lawyers in America by Woodward/White.
 In March 1991, Carl was one of 60 individuals to be named as “A Rising Star” in American politics by Campaigns and Elections magazine.
 Additionally, he was one of 35 individuals from across the country in the executive, judicial and legislative branches of state government to be selected to participate in the Henry Toll Fellowship and was elected Class President of the 1993 Fellows Class.

-Mr. Richie is married to Nan Burley Richie and they have a daughter, Ana Elizabeth.
+Carl is married to Nan Burley Richie and they have a daughter, Ana Elizabeth.